Jackkamin/AWS-Auditor/README.md

 ## What it does

 - **EC2 check** — flags any stopped instance as worth reviewing.
 A stopped instance isn't running, but any EBS volume still attached to it keeps costing money every month until someone notices and cleans it up.
-- **S3 check** — inspects each bucket's access control list (ACL) and flags any bucket with a public grant (i.e. accessible to "AllUsers" rather than a specific AWS account).
+- **S3 check** — inspects each bucket's access control list (ACL) and bucket policy independently.
+Flags any bucket with a public ACL grant (accessible to "AllUsers") or a bucket policy containing `"Principal": "*"` (open to the public internet).
+These are two separate ways a bucket can be exposed, so both are checked.
 - **IAM check** — for each IAM user:
   - Flags any access key older than 30 days as due for review (basic key-rotation hygiene).
   - Flags any user with no MFA device registered as a security risk.